The Walther Model 2 and Model 5

 by Ed Buffaloe

 A number of sources have maintained that production of the Model 2 began in 1909.
 However, the 1911 ALFA Catalogue of Arms and the Outdoors lists only the Model 1.
 The patent application for the method of retaining the slide was not filed until 22 October 1911, and the patent for the automatic sight was not made until 8 January 1913.
-So the Model 2 was probably manufactured from 1913 through part of 1915, followed by the Model 5 which was likely produced from 1915 through 1923.
-I’m not certain about these dates, but we can certainly say that sometime in the middle of World War I Walther made some cosmetic changes to the Model 2 and renamed it the Model 5.
+So the Model 2 was probably manufactured from 1913 through part of 1919, followed by the Model 5 which was likely produced from 1919 through 1923.
+I’m not certain about these dates , but we can certainly say that sometime after the end of World War I Walther made some cosmetic changes to the Model 2 and renamed it the Model 5.
 Internally and externally the two guns are nearly identical.

 I have located two patents for the Walther Model 2.
 Carl Walther filed for a patent on the method of retaining the slide with a bushing at the front on 22 October 1911, and patent number 256606 was granted on 17 February 1913.
 Two years later he filed for a patent on the “automatic sight” loaded chamber indicator (8 January 1913) and patent number 271863 was granted on 19 March 1914.

 First Variant Model 2

-I believe that all first variant pistols have a magazine safety, but I do not know this for certain.
+I think it likely that all first variant pistols have a magazine safety, but I do not know this for certain.
 If you have a Model 2 with the automatic sight and would be willing to share photographs and information, please write to me.
-Dieter Marschall, author of Walther Pistols: Models 1 Through P99, confirms that he has examined several first variant pistols with a magazine safety, but he cannot confirm that all of them have it.
+Dieter Marschall, author of Walther Pistols: Models 1 Through P99, confirms that he has examined several variant two pistols with a magazine safety, but he cannot confirm that all of them have it.